Safety and Health

 The island at the entrance, area near the Little River Mews sign, area behind 4501, and the traffic circle island are not dog parks.
 Please do not encourage your dogs to use those areas.
 Also - please keep your dogs out of your neighbors' yards and shrubs - nobody wants an unpleasant surprise when they are gardening and dog urine can damage yards.
 Clean up all dog waste promptly.

 If your dog eliminates on your property please clean it up immediately so foul smells do not interfere with your neighbors' enjoyment of their property.

 Be considerate of your neighbors.
 Smoking outdoors can ruin the enjoyment of neighbors who wish to use their decks and yards or simply open their windows for fresh air.

 Remember to pick up and safely dispose of all cigarette butts and smoking materials.
 Littering is against the law, and the residue on such items can be toxic to children, pets and wildlife.

-Individuals are responsible for clearing any snow from and around their cars - without dumping it in the roadway or on your neighbors' cars.
+Individuals are responsible for clearing any snow from and around their cars - without dumping it in the roadway or on your neighbors' cars or parking spaces.
 You can put snow between your car and sidewalk, as well as in your front yard area.
 In times of heavy snow, you may pile it on common ground but must keep all roadways and sidewalks clear and not block fire hydrants or mailboxes, or damage trees.